ScooloV/bbpedia/docs/core_rules.md

 page 57.
 Rather than modifying Strength, these assists will modify the Armour roll:

-« Apply a +1 modifierr to the Armour roll for each
+* Apply a +1 modifier to the Armour roll for each

 offensive assist.

-« Apply a -1 modifierr to the Armour roll for each
+* Apply a -1 modifier to the Armour roll for each

 defensive assist.

 BEING SENT-ofF
-Regardless of the outcome, if a natural double is rolled (i.e., if two 2s are rolled before applying any modifierrs) when making either the Armour roll or an Injury roll against the victim of the Foul action, the referee has seen a player committing a foul right in front of them and that cannot be ignored.
+Regardless of the outcome, if a natural double is rolled (i.e., if two 2s are rolled before applying any modifiers) when making either the Armour roll or an Injury roll against the victim of the Foul action, the referee has seen a player committing a foul right in front of them and that cannot be ignored.
 The